NukingDragons/hacknum-opus/src/mocktrusted.md

 }
 ```

-Then, move the DLL into the System32 directory.
+Then, move the DLL into the mock System32 directory.
 Your final directory structure should look like this:

 ![image](./images/Pasted%20image%2020240702162950.png)